Black (Pearl Jam song): Reception

 "Black" became one of Pearl Jam's best-known songs and is a central emotional piece on the album Ten.
 Despite pressure from Epic Records, the band refused to make it into a single, citing it as too personal and expressing fear that its emotional weight would be destroyed in a music video.
 Vedder stated that "fragile songs get crushed by the business.
 I don't want to be a part of it.
 I don't think the band wants to be part of it."
 Vedder personally called radio station managers to make sure Epic had not released the song as a single against his wishes.
 In spite of this, the song charted at number three on the Billboard Mainstream Rock Tracks chart and number 20 on the Billboard Modern Rock Tracks chart in 1993.

 Stephen M. Deusner of Pitchfork Media said, "On songs like...'Black,' with strangely dramatic vocalizations, there's a hardscrabble dynamic that the band would be unable to capture on subsequent releases."

 In March 2009, "Black" was made available as downloadable content for the Rock Band series as a master track as part of the album Ten.
 The song was featured in the Cold Case episode "Into the Blue" in 2009.

 In May 2011, "Black" was voted the 9th Best Ballad of All Time by readers of Rolling Stone magazine.

 In 2021, American Songwriter ranked the song number five on their list of the 10 greatest Pearl Jam songs, and Kerrang ranked the song number one on their list of the 20 greatest Pearl Jam songs.

+Basketball player Dennis Rodman said that "Black" stopped him from attempting suicide in 1993.